hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ## Conclusion (450-800 words)
 Sum up the reasons for tourism and how they outweigh against tourism.
 If the authorities were more concerned about economy and managing the country, it is understandable why they would not hinder pilgrimage and only lightly voice "unnecessary travel".

+"The early modern system was not unremittingly oppressive but gave many institutions opportunities to operate on their own terms by harnessing local and regional resources" (Ambros 2008, 239).
 ### Why this research is meaningful
 This research will reveal not only the situation that faced peasants as they began to enjoy the freedom of pilgrimage and sightseeing, but also the shows the underlying motivations behind the bakufu and ruling authorities' actions and how they dealt with the lower class.
 These points are both vital to understanding  what can be argued to be the first tourism industry for commoners, the mass pilgrimage of Edo Japan.